For you created my inmost being;

 Why should they be less thankful, he said, because their baby had an extra chromosome?
 God was still the giver of gifts and He was in charge.

-And God healed some of the girl’s congenital issues at birth; He even gave her a stronger body than other children.
+God healed some of the girl’s congenital issues at birth—He even gave her a stronger body than other children.
 In overcoming the many physical and mental challenges, Abigail and her parents have learnt to trust God fully.

 Our Hope in God Keeps Us Going

-Having hope in God will not take away our challenges as parents of special-needs children, but it does change how we face the challenges, and in turn change the impact they may have on our children.
+Having hope in God will not take away our challenges as parents of special needs children, but it does change how we face challenges, and in turn, change the impact they may have on our children.

 Learning to trust in God also means that we have the privilege to grow close to God and know Him personally as the disciples of Jesus did.
 (While the parenting journey gives all parents this privilege, I’d like to think that parents with special-needs children have the opportunity to surrender a little more frequently and deeply.)

-We will then be able to say as Paul did, “Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong” (2 Corinthians 12:10).
+We will then be able to say as Paul did: “For Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
+For when I am weak, then I am strong.”
+(2 Corinthians 12:10).

-Then we will be able to draw comfort and take delight from Psalm 139:16: “And in Your book were all written the days that were ordained for me, when as yet there was not one of them.”
+Then, we will be able to draw comfort and take delight in Psalm 139:16: “All the days ordained for me were written in your book before one of them came to be.”